 Beyond the public cloud, service providers in the cloud also offer private clouds today.
 The idea is simple, to “create a continuation of the data room, as many companies already have in their internal structure in an external cloud provider.”
 The extension created identifies it as a type of IaaS cloud service able to provide the business user a virtual datacenter with all components that are commonly found in a physical data room – servers, networks, appliances, storage, all recreated virtually – and keep the same configurations and rules of origin systems.
 Overriding all classical network configurations, rules and policies of confidentiality and business protection: so many possibilities to ensure the security of the infrastructure while according to John Zanni, “many companies are still cautious when discussing security issues.
 They fear losing control of their data and, especially, not knowing its location.”

-Manufacturer and distributor of organic products, Léa Nature Group has chosen dematerialization to centralize the management of its 24,000 annual supplier invoices.
+Manufacturer and distributor of organic products, Léa Nature Group has chosen dematerialisation to centralise the management of its 24,000 annual supplier invoices.
 Integrated ERP Yourcegid Y2, the Esker solution, has been adopted to streamline and improve the performance of the accounting department while allowing for business growth.
+The firm will be hiring an IT support services provider in London, to manage the migration.

 All sites should be operational before the end of the year.
 In addition to improving productivity and responsiveness of its staff, Léa Nature group anticipates other benefits.
 Among them, reducing processing times, better visibility and traceability of bills, optimized management of archives, reduced printing costs, a shortening of settlement periods and better control of debt providers.